-Plan description: The Plan is a single-employer defined benefit pension plan created by City of Galveston, Texas, ordinance to provide retirement and incidental benefits to qualified retirees of the Port.
+Plan description: The Plan is a single-employer defined benefit pension plan created by the City of Galveston, Texas, ordinance to provide retirement and incidental benefits to qualified retirees of the Port.
 The Plan has two pension benefits which consist of the traditional pension and the cash balance pension.
 The Plan was established January 1, 1965, restated January 1, 2008, and most recently amended effective January 1, 2013.
 On January 10, 2010, the Plan was amended to cease further accrual of benefits under the Plan for existing employees electing to participate in the Galveston Wharves 2010 Plan and for all Port employees hired after January 1, 2010.
-The Port's full Board of Trustees (the Trustees) govern the Plan, under which benefit and contribution terms are established or amended.
+Effective January 1, 2020, the plan was amended to provide an ad-hoc benefit increase to all participants whose benefits commenced prior to January 1, 2019.
+The Port's seven member Board of Trustees (the Trustees) govern the Plan, under which benefit and contribution terms are established or amended.